What are the symptoms of pulmonary embolism?

 - Sudden, sharp chest pain that's worse when you cough or take a deep breath.

-- A cough that brings up blood or pink, foamy mucus.
+- A cough.
+The cough may bring up blood or pink, foamy mucus.

-Pulmonary embolism can also cause more general symptoms.
-For example, you may:
+Pulmonary embolism can also cause other symptoms.
+These include:

-- Have a fast heart rate or palpitations.
+- Having a fast heart rate or palpitations.